 Taymor was removed from the $75 million show in March 2011, after critics lambasted it during an extended 182-performance preview period.
 She sued the producers in November 2011, saying they violated her intellectual-property rights by making changes without her permission and didn’t pay royalties due her as a co- book writer.

 In 2003, producers began negotiating with Marvel Entertainment, a unit of The Walt Disney Co.
-(DIS) that owns the rights to the character, about staging “Spider-Man” on Broadway, according to Taymor’s suit.
+(DIS:US) that owns the rights to the character, about staging “Spider-Man” on Broadway, according to Taymor’s suit.
 The original producing team asked Bono and The Edge of the band U2 to write a score and Taymor to direct.
 In 2004, she wrote a three-page treatment for the show and the following year she registered it with the U.S. Copyright Office, according to her suit.

 In her complaint, Taymor said that as the musical’s co- author she was owed guaranteed minimum royalties of $2,917.50 a week.